Formality properties of finitely generated groups and Lie algebras: Filtered-formality and -formality

 \begin{corollary} A finitely generated group $G$ is $1$-formal over $\Q$ if and only if $G$ is $1$-formal over $\k$. \end{corollary}

 In other words, the $1$-formality property of a finitely generated group is independent of the choice of coefficient field of characteristic $0$.

-In general, a filtered-formal group need not be $1$-formal.
-Examples include some of the free nilpotent groups from Example \ref{ex:nstep} or the unipotent groups from Example \ref{ex:upper}.
+A filtered-formal group need not be $1$-formal.
+Examples include some of the free nilpotent groups from Example \ref{ex:nstep} and the unipotent groups from Example \ref{ex:upper}.
 In fact, the triple Massey products in the cohomology of a filtered-formal group need not vanish (modulo indeterminacy).

 \begin{example} Let $G=F_2/\Gamma_3 F_2=\langle x_1, x_2 \mid [x_1,[x_1, x_2]]=[x_2,[x_1, x_2]]=1\rangle$ be the Heisenberg group.
-Then $G$ is filtered-formal, yet has non-trivial triple Massey products $\langle u_1,u_1,u_2\rangle$ and $\langle u_2,u_1,u_2\rangle$ in $H^2(G;\k)$.
+Then $G$ is filtered-formal, yet has non-trivial triple Massey products, $\langle u_1,u_1,u_2\rangle$ and $\langle u_2,u_1,u_2\rangle$, in $H^2(G;\k)$.
 Hence, $G$ is not graded-formal. \end{example}

 As shown by in Hain in \cite{Hain97, Hain15} the Torelli groups in genus $4$ or higher are $1$-formal, but the Torelli group in genus $3$ is filtered-formal, yet not graded-formal.
+The next two examples show that there are groups which are graded-formal but not filtered-formal.

-\begin{example} In \cite{Bartholdi-E-E-R}, Bartholdi et al.~consider two infinite families of groups.
+\begin{example} In \cite{Bartholdi-E-E-R}, Bartholdi et al.~consider two infinite families of groups corresponding to the {Y}ang--{B}axter equations.
 The first are the quasitriangular groups $\QTr_n$, which have presentations with generators $x_{ij}$ $(1\leq i\neq j \leq n)$, and relations $x_{ij}x_{ik}x_{jk}=x_{jk}x_{ik}x_{ij}$ and $x_{ij}x_{kl}=x_{kl}x_{ij}$ for distinct $i,j,k,l$.
 The second are the triangular groups $\Tr_n$, each of which is the quotient of $\QTr_n$ by the relations of the form $x_{ij}=x_{ji}$ for $i\neq j$.
 As shown by Lee in \cite{Lee}, the groups $\QTr_n$ and $\Tr_n$ are all graded-formal.
 On the other hand, as indicated in \cite{Bartholdi-E-E-R}, these groups are non-$1$-formal (and hence, not filtered-formal) for all $n\ge 4$.
-A detailed proof of this fact will be given in \cite{SW-pvb}. \end{example}
+A detailed proof of this fact is given in \cite[Cor.~6.7]{SW-pvb}. \end{example}

+\begin{example} Let $G$ be the group with generators $x_1, \dots, x_4$ and relators $[x_2,x_3]$, $[x_1,x_4]$, and $[x_1,x_3][x_2,x_4]$.
+As noted in \cite{SW-holo}, $G$ is graded-formal.
+On the other hand, using the Tangent Cone theorem of \cite{Dimca-Papadima-Suciu}, one can show that the group $G$ is not $1$-formal.
+Therefore, $G$ is not filtered-formal. \end{example}